SEKOIA-IO/documentation/docs/getting_started/manage_api_keys.md

 By leveraging API keys, users can seamlessly integrate with Sekoia.io and fully exploit its capabilities, ensuring secure and efficient operations.

+!!!
+Note
+    Sekoia API keys are permissions-based, not role-based.

 ## API keys listing

 To access the list of generated API keys in your community, you have to go to Settings > Workspace > API Keys.